dcarlini/ai-rag-chat/README.md

 # AI RAG Chat

-This project is a command-line application that allows you to chat with your documents using the power of Retrieval-Augmented Generation (RAG).
+This project is a command-line or GUI application that allows you to chat with your documents using the power of Retrieval-Augmented Generation (RAG).
 You can also use it as a general-purpose chatbot.
 It supports various LLM providers and is designed to be extensible.

 ## Features